Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-data-jpa-with-azure-postgresql.md

 > [!NOTE]
 >
-> You can read more detail information about creating PostgreSQL databases in [Create an Azure Database for PostgreSQL server by using the Azure portal](/azure/postgresql/quickstart-create-server-database-portal).
+> You can read more detailed information about creating PostgreSQL databases in [Create an Azure Database for PostgreSQL server by using the Azure portal](/azure/postgresql/quickstart-create-server-database-portal).

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.